felixthecat8a/LCD_BacklightRGB/README.md

 ## RGB LCD Displays

 Here are some of the 18-pin RGB displays that I found:
-* The Adafruit RGB LCD displays available in  [backlight positive](https://www.adafruit.com/product/398) and [backlight negative](https://www.adafruit.com/product/399).
+* The Adafruit RGB LCD displays in  [backlight positive](https://www.adafruit.com/product/398) and [backlight negative](https://www.adafruit.com/product/399).
-* Sparkfun also has this [one available](https://www.sparkfun.com/products/10862).
+* Sparkfun also has this one in [backlight positive](https://www.sparkfun.com/products/10862).
+* I found this one on Amazon from Winstar in [backlight negative](https://www.amazon.com/Character-Negative-Backlight-Arduino-projects/dp/B00CRSF37I)

 ## Known Issues
 * Release v1.1.1 has an issue with setting the output values.
 Update to the latest release to fix the issue.